CAcertOrg/cacert-infradocs/docs/systems/proxyout.rst

 Planned
 -------

-Change all infrastructure hosts to use this machine as APT proxy to avoid flaky firewall configurations on :doc:`infra02`.
+.. todo:: Change all infrastructure hosts to use this machine as APT proxy to
+          avoid flaky firewall configurations on :doc:`infra02`.

+.. todo:: Add more APT repositories and ACLs if needed

 Additional documentation
 ========================